ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-01-06-balanced-organization.md

 Culture and leadership
 ---

-Any pure form of the above four cultures does not exist.
+A pure form of the described four cultures does not exist.
 Any organization has elements of all four cultures.
-Nevertheless each organization has a core culture, a dominant cutlure which all others cultures are in service for.
-E.g. a military think tank might be competence and collaboration driven while serving the general control culture of the military.
+Nevertheless each organization has a core culture, a dominant culture which all other cultures have to serve.
+E.g. a military think tank might be driven by competence and collaboration while still serving the general control culture of the military.

+The connection of leadership and culture is significant.
+E.g. a cooperative leader will be in struggle when acting inside of a control culture.
+Control cultures need bold and clear commands, while the leader would try to intensify collaboration.
+This can lead to an unresolveable conflict between the leader and the organization.

+Leadership has to be inline with the problem domain the organization is acting in.
+Is the domain complex, innovative and competitive, like for example in software development, a control driven leader might not be of much use.
+Such problem domains demand for cooperation and competence.

+Content and process
+---

+William Schneider is classifying his four core cultures by using the dimensions of *content* and *process*. *Content* is what the organization pays attention to, on *actuality* or *possibility*. *Process* on the other hand describes the communication and decision taking process, which is *personal* or *impersonal*.

+Control culture and collaboration culture are actuality driven, with collaboration culture being actuality-personal and control culture being actuality-impersonal.

+Competence and cultuvation culture are possibility driven, with competence culture being possibility-impersonal and cultivation culture being possibility-personal.

+Cultures which differ in content focus *and* decision taking process are most opposite, as they have nothing in common in the dimensions of *content* and *process*.
+An organizational change from one of these cultures to the opposite other one is the biggest challenge.
+E.g. a culture change from control culture to cultivation culture will carry the biggest risk and high effort.

+It´s more obvious to change to a direct neighbour.
+It is to decide then what dimension has to be changed.
+Is it *content* or *process*.
+Should an actuality driven organization move into possiblity driven behavior or should an impersonal deciding organization transform into a personal deciding organization?
+This depends on what is necessary for the organization to survive and being successful.

+What culture I am living in?
+---